JingMatrix/ChromeXt/README.md

 and [Brave](https://github.com/brave/brave-browser), are fully supported.

 Most WebView based browsers are also supported, if not, please report it.
-Note for WebView based browsers users: you _only_ need to enable this module for the browser application you wish to use, _not_ for any possible WebView applications, _neither_ for Android system.
+Note for WebView based browsers users: you _only_ need to enable this module for the browser application you wish to use, _not_ for any possible WebView applications, _neither_ for the Android system.

 ## Usage